roshansarah/CRM/README.md

 # CustomerApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7. and styles using Bootstrap.

+A mock server was used to simulate backend.

+#Functionality

+Two links(Add Customer & List Customer) have been provided in the page to add customer and also to view the added customers.
+You can edit/delete customer from List Customer Page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run mock:server` in another terminal to simulate mock server.

 ## Code scaffolding